codecadre/melhordazona-web/pages-md/data-sources.md

 Additionally, we run this code with the necessary frequency to propagate any changes that exist on the IMT website.

-Using the license number and school name, we cross-reference the address with the approval rates.
+Using the license number and school name, we cross-reference the address with the pass rates.
 Sometimes, it is not possible to make this cross-reference, for example, when the school name differs for the same license number, which may indicate that a school has closed and the license has been reused.

-In cases where it was not possible to match the address with the approval rates, we list the school in the [section without address information](https://passaprimeira.xyz/distritos-regioes/sem-info/).
+In cases where it was not possible to match the address with the pass rates, we list the school in the section ['No Data in IMT website'](https://passaprimeira.xyz/en/districts-regions/no-info/schools/).

 ### 3. Latitude and Longitude